PapaJepo/Game-Engines-2/README.md

 **Docking Scene**
 ![](https://github.com/PapaJepo/Game-Engines-2/blob/master/Images/StoryBoard6.PNG)

+For the models in game I'll more than likely be making my own in Blender which will be done in the coming weeks.

-I'm looking forward to working on this assignment as Halo Reach is one of my fabourite games.
+I'm looking forward to working on this assignment as Halo Reach is one of my favourite games.